 Under the auspices of the SSSEWWT, a multi-faceted program flourished which trained village women in professional skills, in order to be self-sufficient.
-Because of recent legal changes to the regulations governing trusts in India, this village women empowerment program has now found a home in the new Sri Sathya Sai Sadhana Trust–Women’s Division, but is still managed by the same team at the Sri Sathya Sai Easwaramma Women’s Welfare Trust.
-This includes the kitchen, tailoring, juice bar, and water project.
+However, because of recent legal changes to the regulations governing trusts in India, only the charitable work (medical camps, sanitation, scholarships and charitable give-aways) continues with SSSEWWT.
+All the other work, which is non-profit but nonetheless involves commercial activity incidental to the training work, now comes under the umbrella of the new Sri Sathya Sai Sadhana Trust – Women’s Division.
+This includes the kitchen, tailoring, juice bar and water project.

 The kitchen, part of the village women empowerment project now under the Sadhana Trust-Women’s Division, makes several items of snack foods every day, to be sold inside the ashram.
 Hundreds of these are made every day, and during festivals, thousands.
 These delicious and hygienically prepared snacks are eagerly consumed by devotees and visitors.

-A juice bar was added to the projects under the village women empowerment program, and although this has moved to the Sadhana Trust, like the other projects it is still managed by the staff at SSSEWWT.
+A juice bar was added to the projects under the village women empowerment program, and this too has moved to the Sadhana Trust, like the other projects.
 The juice bar serves fresh chilled fruit juices and snacks.
-Smoothies are to be introduced this year.

-Part of the project which has moved over to the Sadhana Trust-Women’s Division, the Water Project continues to produce high quality drinking water for the use of ashram residents, visitors, and staff.
+Also a part of the SSSEWWT projects which has moved over to the Sadhana Trust-Women’s Division, the Water Project continues to produce high quality drinking water for the use of ashram residents, visitors, and staff.